QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

       - After some reboots, the VM will show a window allowing the selection of an installation country.
 In this window, type Shift-F10 to open a console window.

       - In this window, type ``oobe\bypassnro``.
 The VM will then reboot and return to the country selection window.
-The network connection window will now show an option ìI donít have internetî, allowing you to define a local account.
+The network connection window will now show an option ‚ÄúI don‚Äôt have internet‚Äù, allowing you to define a local account.

     - In new preview builds of Windows (26120 and beyond, and eventually the next release version), the ``oobe\bypassnro`` command has been erased and no longer works.
-Instead, thereís a new command called start ``ms-chx:localonly`` that does something similar.
+Instead, there‚Äôs a new command called start ``ms-chx:localonly`` that does something similar.
 In this case, proceed as follows:

       - Follow the Windows 11 install process until you get to the Sign in screen.
 Here, type Shift-F10 to open a console window.

       - Enter start ``ms-cxh:localonly`` at the command prompt.

-      - A ìCreate a user for this PCî dialog window appears, allowing you to define a local account.
+      - A ‚ÄúCreate a user for this PC‚Äù dialog window appears, allowing you to define a local account.